-To improve the foregoing approach, the Failure Mode and Effects Analysis (FMEA, a quality management tool used in manufacturing sector to predict and manage risks) is used to estimate the extent of threats (i.e. an index known as Risk Priority Number (RPN) can be computed) and for the measurement of extent of opportunities, an innovative parallel concept termed Success Mode and Effects Analysis (SMEA) is proposed with its related Opportunity Priority Number (OPN).
-Instead of simply identifying the opportunities and threats, Koo and Koo, (2007a) suggest to use FMEA to quantify more systematically the real extent of external threats and adopt the use of SMEA to measure the extent of external opportunities.
-FMEA and SMEA can structurally quantify the magnitudes of threats and opportunities as key external factors.
-In quality management arena, FMEA is commonly used to identify potential failure modes in product planning and development stage, and to determine their effects on the operation of the product, and identify actions to mitigate the failures (Crow, 2002).
+The Failure Mode and Effects Analysis (FMEA), a quality concerned entity. management tool used in manufacturing sector to predict and manage risks, is used in this study to estimate the extent of threats (i.e. an index known as Risk Priority Number (RPN) can be computed).
+For the measurement of extent of opportunities, an innovative parallel concept termed Success Mode and Effects Analysis (SMEA) is proposed with its related Opportunity Priority Number (OPN).
+Instead of simply identifying the opportunities and threats, Koo and Koo, (2007a) suggest to use FMEA to quantify the extent of perceived external threats and adopt the use of SMEA to measure the extent of external opportunities.
+FMEA and SMEA can quantify the magnitudes of impact of threats and opportunities to reveal the key external factors.
+In the context of quality management, FMEA is commonly used to identify potential failure modes in product planning and development stage, and to determine their effects on the operation of the product, and identify actions to mitigate the failures (Crow, 2002).
 It can also be used to anticipate what might go wrong with the product.
 While anticipating every failure mode is not possible, the product development team should formulate as extensive a list of potential failure modes as possible.
-Under the FMEA method, the extent of perceived external threats (i.e. risks) can be estimated by use of Risk Priority Numbers (RPN) which can take a value from 1 to 1000 (Each of SEV, OCC and DET below can have a Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届 "21 世紀的公共管理: 機遇與挑載"
+Under the FMEA method, the extent of perceived external threats (i.e. risks) can be estimated by use of Risk Priority Numbers (RPN) which can take a value from 1 to 1000 (Each of SEV, OCC and DET below can have a value from 1 to 10).
+The higher is the value of RPN, the more serious is the threat to the organization.